 1798 -d 1857

-Daughter of Samuel Whitbread MP and Lady Elisabeth Grey, 1817 Married Charles Shaw Lefevre, MP, Speaker, later Viscount Eversley.
+Daughter of Samuel Whitbread MP and Lady Elisabeth Grey, 1817 Married Charles Shaw-Lefevre, (1794-1888) MP, Speaker, later Viscount Eversley.
 Resided at Heckfield Place, Hampshire.
+Viscount Eversley was remembered as an active and successful parliamentarian for North Hampshire who remained as Speaker for 18 years until the death of his wife in 1857

 See portrait, Emma Whitbread as a young girl, John Hoppner circa 1800